Seirdy/seirdy.one/content/posts/website-best-practices.md

 I realize not everybody's going to ditch the Web and switch to Gemini or Gopher today (that'll take, like, a month at the longest).
 Until that happens, here's a non-exhaustive, highly-opinionated list of best practices for websites that focus primarily on text.
 I don't expect anybody to fully agree with the list; nonetheless, the article should have _some_ useful information for any web content author or front-end web developer.

-My primary focus is supporting _under&shy;represented ways to read a page_.
+My primary focus is [inclusive design](https://100daysofa11y.com/2019/12/03/accommodation-versus-inclusive-design/).
+Specifically, I focus on supporting _under&shy;represented ways to read a page_.
 Not all users load a page in a common web-browser and navigate effortlessly with their eyes and hands.
 Authors often neglect people who read through accessibility tools, tiny viewports, machine translators, "reading mode" implemen&shy;tations, the Tor network, printouts, hostile networks, and uncommon browsers.
 Compatibility with so many niches sounds far more daunting than it really is: if you only selectively override browser defaults and use semantic HTML, you've done most of the work already.

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less of the article applies.
 My hope is for readers to consider _some_ points I make on this page the next time they build a website, and be aware of the trade-offs they make when they deviate.
 I don't expect--or want--anybody to follow 100% of my advice, because doing so would make the Web quite a boring place!